sagaralok/Twitter-sentimental-analysis/README.md

-# Currently i am working in this project
+# A project for sentimental analysis using ML